 About

-Every major technology system today is optimized to do cognitive work for people.
-They summarize so you don't read.
+Every major technology system today is optimised to do cognitive work for people.
+They summarise so you don't read.
 They draft so you don't write.
 They decide so you don't think.

 A stonemason's son in Athens developed a method of teaching he never wrote down.
 He asked questions that forced people to examine what they actually believe, discover where their reasoning breaks down, and construct something better.
 Cognitive science has since confirmed why it works: it develops metacognition, the single strongest predictor of intellectual performance.

-Large language models are the first technology in history capable of conducting Socratic dialogue at scale.
-The same capability that allows a system to process any question can be directed toward a fundamentally different purpose: asking questions instead of answering them, well enough to produce genuine cognitive benefit.
-For the first time, the method can reach everyone.
+Language models are the first technology that can support structured Socratic dialogue at any meaningful scale.
+The same capability that allows a system to process any question can be directed toward a different purpose: asking questions instead of answering them, with enough care to support genuine reasoning practice.
+For the first time, the method can reach a wide audience through any browser.

-We believe the most valuable application of language modeling right now is helping people think better.
+We believe one of the most valuable applications of language modelling right now is helping people think better.
 Not think faster.
 Not think less.
 Better.
-Every claim we make about improving reasoning is treated as a hypothesis, measured against standardized psychometric instruments, and published regardless of outcome.
+Every outcome claim we make about supporting reasoning development will be treated as a hypothesis until measured against established psychometric instruments.
+We intend to report results transparently, including null or negative findings.

 The unexamined life is not worth living.Socrates, in Plato's Apology